ngds/documents/Catalog_Repository_Discussions.md

 * massively scalable, up to several billion nodes/relationships/properties
 * accessible by REST interface or an object-oriented Java API
 * can develop with Python or JavaScript (http://www.neo4j.org/develop)

+### MongoDB

+### Amazon: Files on EC2 with an S3 back-end
+* Recommended by Ryan
+* Super useful if concerned about scaleability
+* Used instead of CouchDB or MongoDB, but need to build a separate spatial index; can index by keys, just a sequential list

 ## Modules for 'staging repository' concept